Majors, Minors, Certificates

 Click here for detailed instructions and steps on how to declare your major.

 After you have completed all these steps you will see your new major (minor, certificate) listed on Dukehub.
-For information on advising in your department, visit this page
+For information on advising in your department, please visit this page

 *Note: registration (the period of time from the beginning of bookbagging to the final registration window) is a blackout period; the Academic Advising Center will accept your declaration of a major during this time but can not process it until drop/add begins.